 - 1) How is your GPA?
-See above for ideas to improve it. - 2) Any more clarity on adding Minors or Certificates?
+See above for ideas to improve it. - 2) Which Senior Seminar will you choose?
+Plan carefully. - 3) Any more clarity on adding Minors or Certificates?
 Get to it.
-It will likely be too late next year. - 3) Have you fulfilled most of your Gen. Ed. and Political Science requirements?
-As much as possible, map out the rest of your coursework, so you know how you will do it. - 4) If you are in the Applied/Public Policy track, have your considered doing WCU's 4-5 year Masters in Public Administration (MPA) program?
-Contact Dr. Laurie Bernotsky or Dr. Jeff Osgood for details. - 5) How is your resume coming along?
+It will likely be too late next year. - 4) Have you fulfilled most of your Gen. Ed. and Political Science requirements?
+As much as possible, map out the rest of your coursework, so you know how you will do it. - 5) If you are in the Applied/Public Policy track, have your considered doing WCU's 4-5 year MPA program?
+Contact Dr. Laurie Bernotsky for details (LBernotsky@wcupa.edu). - 6) How is your resume coming along?
 Consider what you want it to look like upon graduation, and take action if you think you need new, different or additional experiences that you want and want to be able to report.
-Advisors and your peers may have ideas for improvements. - 6) Are you getting any leadership experience in your organizations?
-Step up! - 7) Are you preparing for GREs, LSATs or PRAXIS exams?
+Advisors and your peers may have ideas for improvements. - 7) Are you getting any leadership experience in your organizations?
+Step up! - 8) Are you preparing for GREs, LSATs or PRAXIS exams?
 Take a pre-test to figure out if you want to invest in a formal preparation course.
-Try to plan the date of your exam at a time when you are least stressed with other academic and work demands.
-The LARC Center sometimes offers discounted Exam Prep. mini-courses. - 8) Would you like to do a PSC Internship?
+Try to plan the date of your exam at a time when you are least stressed with other academic and work demands. - 9) Would you like to do a PSC Internship?
 Eligibility to do an internship is a GPA of 2.5, and approval by the Internship Director and Chair.
 You can do up to 15 credits of Internship (PSC 412) total over the time of your major (so you could split this up and do different internships in different semesters).
-Consider this a stepping stone to a job, so plan your placement carefully (it may just get you your first job in your field!!). - 9) If you go on a Study Abroad program, you have priority scheduling.
-Be sure to be in touch with your advisor via email before your scheduling date. - 10) Are there any Academic Awards or Scholarship you might qualify for this year?
+Consider this a stepping stone to a job, so plan your placement carefully. - 10) If you go on a Study Abroad program, you have priority scheduling.
+Be sure to be in touch with your advisor via email before your scheduling date. - 11) Are there any Academic Awards or Scholarship you might qualify for this year?
 Figure out which, note their deadlines, and prepare in advance as much is possible (including request for your recommendation letters).
 Note: some Minors have scholarships too, so inquire about this with your Minor advisors also. (i.e. PSC Dept. Mayo Scholarship offered every Spring; for Latin American Studies \$1500.
-Pan-American Scholarship, etc.).

-- 11) Have you written a research paper that may be worthy of submission to the WCU Research Day contest held every Spring semester?
-You might want to contact the professor with whom you had the class or advice on revising it before you submit it. - 12) Did you apply for graduation?
-2 You can/should do this before your senior year (doing this triggers a formal "Degree Progress" report evaluation by the Registrar's office, so you're missing any requirements you can take care of them senior year. - 13) Again, summer plans?
+Pan-American Scholarship, etc.). - 12) Have you written a research paper that may be worthy of submission to the WCU Research Day contest held every Spring semester?
+You might want to contact the professor with whom you had the class or advice on revising it before you submit it. - 13) Did you apply for graduation? - 14) Again, summer plans?
 Carefully consider your summer plans and what experiences you want to have to prepare you as some type of professional in Political Science.
 Keep your eyes open for dept. announcements (via email, on-line, or flyers posted on the first floor of Ruby Jones).